krazyness/n-back-test/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-There are some good N-Back Tests available online; however, none of them fitted my needs, so I created this N-Back Test that can run as a stand-alone program that doesn't require network to keep collected data secure.
+There are some good N-Back Tests available online; however, none of them fitted my needs, so I created this visual single N-Back Test that can run as a stand-alone program that doesn't require network to keep collected data secure.

 Here's why you should use my N-Back program: